“Which graphics card within my budget gives me the best Result for my gaming PC?”

 The 2080 Ti has significant improvements over the original GTX 1080 Ti graphics power, which it nominally replaces, plus exclusive access to new technologies, such as real-time ray tracing (RTX) and Intelligent Full-Screen Antialiasing (DLSS), which can enhance the look and the performance of supported games.
-Some games support these features at the start, but Nvidia continues to aggressively promote these technologies to developers, and we should see dozens of new games in 2019 using one or the other.
+Some games support these features at the start, but Nvidia continues to aggressively promote these technologies to developers, and we should see dozens of new games using one or the other.

 In addition to new technologies, the powerful RTX 2080 Ti can easily handle resolutions up to 4K and work well at high refresh rates – just remember that it also requires a powerful processor, so don’t spend all your money on a new RTX card without Core i7 7700K or higher.
 The RTX 2080 Ti is also an excellent choice for virtual gaming, especially for new high-resolution virtual helmets such as the HTC Vive Pro.

 With a suitable system, you can expect at least 144 frames per second at 1080p, 100 frames per second at 1440p, and 60 frames per second at 4K from the RTX 2080 Ti.
 Obviously, newer and more resource-intensive games may show lower performance, while older ones that are focused on eSports are likely to work much better.